ubco-mds-2021-labs/capstone-project-googletrends_capstone/README.md

 ## Team Members

-- Person 1: one sentence about you!
-- Person 2: one sentence about you!
-- Person 3: one sentence about you!
+- Aishwarya Sharma: one sentence about you!
+- Harpreet Kaur: Passionate mathematician on the path of becoming a statistician.
-- Person 4: one sentence about you!
+- Jagdeep Brar: one sentence about you!

 ## Describe your topic/interest in about 150-200 words